Link to Fulton County Student Health Services

 We need your help again this year to make your child's visits to the clinic safe and organized.
 The clinic will be staffed to meet your child's medical needs Monday through Friday from 8 AM to 4 PM.
-Alan Handle is our clinic assistant.
-Please feel free to visit or call him at (470)254-8391 during these hours.
+Sharon Miller is our clinic assistant.
+Please feel free to visit or call her at (470)254-8391 during these hours.

 If medication must be taken by your child while at school or on a field trip, we will need your assistance and cooperation with the procedures below.
 All forms are to be turned into the clinic.

 The parent/legal guardian and physician must complete an authorization form entitled “Authorization to Give Medication at School”.
 Please use one form per medication to be given.
 The medications must be in their original container.
 The prescription label’s directions must match the directions on the authorization form.

 Should you want your child to carry a prescription inhaler, Epi-pen or insulin, please fill out the form entitled “Authorization for Students to Carry a Prescription Inhaler, Epi-pen, Insulin, or Other Approved Medication”.
 This form also requires a physician signature.

 The following medications are Fulton County approved non-prescription medications that may be carried by the student with the signed authorization form: acetaminophen (ex: Tylenol), antacids, aspirin, cough or throat lozenges, ibuprofen (ex: Advil or Motrin), Midol and oral antihistamines.

 A parent/legal guardian must complete an authorization form entitled “Authorization for Students to Carry a Prescription Inhaler, Epi-pen, Insulin, or Other Approved Medication”.
 Please use one form per medication to be taken.
 The medication must be in the original container.
 Also, please do not send your student with large quantities of the medication that they will be keeping.